Recto Avenue: Cultural references

 Recto Avenue is infamous as a center of document forgery.
 Counterfeiters openly advertise their services, although the actual counterfeiting is done elsewhere.
 The forged documents they sell include IDs, receipts, driver's licenses, diplomas, employment references, theses, pilot's licenses, and seaman's certificates.
-Due to this, locals have sarcastically dubbed the area "Recto University".
+Due to this, locals have sarcastically dubbed the area "Recto University" or say “Gawang Recto” if something is fake or shady.
 The mayors of Manila have ordered several police raids in the area; however, some police officers have reportedly accepted bribes from the counterfeiters.

 Transportation

 Recto Avenue is a major stop on three lines of the Metro Manila Transit System: Doroteo Jose station of LRTA Line 1 at Rizal Avenue, Recto station of LRTA Line 2 at Rizal Avenue, and Tutuban railway station of the Philippine National Railways at Dagupan Street.

 Several bus companies and jeepneys also serve the route.
 As part of the Line 2 west expansion project, additional stations will be built along the road.